 We may also collect and process personal data which has been lawfully obtained, not only from the clients but from other service providers or third parties e.g., public authorities or companies that introduce clients to us.
 We may also collect and process personal data from publicly available sources (e.g. the Department of Registrar of Companies and Official Receiver, the Land Registry, the Bankruptcy Archive, commercial registers, the press, media and the internet).

 PURPOSE OF DATA PROCESSING AND LEGAL BASIS

 Personal data may be processed in compliance with the obligations imposed on us to obtain information about clients as well as individuals related to clients and client company/ies/trust structures.
-The purpose of that is to combat money laundering/terrorist financing and to comply with tax and other reporting requirements and/or other applicable European and/or Cyprus Legislation.
+The purpose of that is to combat money laundering/terrorist financing and to comply with tax and other reporting requirements, including those concerned with US Foreign Account Tax Compliance Act (FATCA), the Common Reporting Standard (CRS) and/or other applicable European and/or Cyprus Legislation.
 In holding and processing your personal information, we also comply with the Processing of Personal Data (Protection of Individuals) Law 138 (I)/2001) as amended from time to time.